Bill Bolling: Business career

 Professionally, Bolling spent his entire career in the insurance business.
 He served as a Vice President with Riggs, Counselman, Michaels and Downes, one of the nation’s independent insurance agencies, but took a leave of absence from the firm in 2018 to pursue a career in teaching.

-In October 2018 Bolling accepted an appointment as a Senior Fellow at James Madison University, where he did extensive guest lecturing in political science and served as an advisor to the president of the university.
+In October 2018, Bolling accepted an appointment as a Senior Fellow at James Madison University, where he did extensive guest lecturing in political science and served as an advisor to the president of the university.
 Bolling finished his fellowship at JMU in June 2019 and returned to his home in Richmond.

-Currently, Bolling teaches political science at George Mason University, Virginia Commonwealth University and the University of Richmond.
+As of 2025, Bolling teaches political science at George Mason University, Virginia Commonwealth University, and the University of Richmond.

 Personal life

-Bolling is married to Jean Ann Kincaid, whom he met in college.
-They have two children.
+On August 6, 1978, Bolling married Jean Ann Kincaid, whom he met in college.
+They have two sons.
 Matthew Bolling received a degree in computer engineering from Virginia Tech in 2006.
 Kevin Bolling graduated with a degree in Business from James Madison University in 2010.